PDegenPortnoy/family_tree/README.md

    and produce offspring
  * I chose to hide the edit person functionality at this point.
  * The foremost consideration was modeling the relationships between people, which seems to be ideally modeled in a tree relationship
-   Therefore, I explored gems such as acts_as_tree and ancestry.
+   Therefore, I explored gems such as `acts_as_tree` and `ancestry`.
 However, a fundamental assumption in these models is that there is one root node.
-Therefore, while it would have been possible to create each person as a root node, then the offspring as children nodes, modeling marriage and tracking single parents, married parents and divorces/remarriages would have driven significant complexity.
+While it would have been possible to create each person as a root node, then the offspring as children nodes, modeling marriage and tracking single parents, married parents and divorces/remarriages would have driven significant complexity.
    Therefore, I decided that there would be two types of relationships, a Couple and Offspring.
-Therefore, the only complexity is that when a person who is in a Couple relationship has an offspring, the spouse is also identified as a parent of the offspring.
+With this model, the only complexity is that when  a person who is in a Couple relationship has an offspring, the spouse is also identified as a parent of the offspring.
    This provides the relatively easy definition of a Sibling being anyone who has at least one shared parent.
  * The part of this exercise with which I am not satisfied is how relationships are created.
 The Person model is fat so that a person bears the responsibility of getting married and having a child, both of which create the necessary Relationship object.
 However, it may have been cleaner to do something like `Couple.create(@partner_a, @partner_b)`.
 It seemed just as valid to say